scrasmussen/tools/gnu/README.md

 6. `../configure --prefix=${HOME}/path/to/installation --enable-languages=c,c++,fortran --disable-multilib --disable-bootstrap`
    *NOTE*: Whenever I install something I like to stick the configuration in a bash script, I always call mine `x.sh`.
 It makes live easier to
-	   reconfigure by typing `x.sh` instead retyping or finding what you previously typed.
+	   reconfigure by typing `./x.sh` instead retyping or finding what you previously typed.
 Also it is an easily found record of your config options.